 Actsafe offers two options:

-Rental – This option makes an AED affordable to all types of short term projects in the performing arts and motion picture industries.
+Rental – This option makes an AED affordable to all types of short-term projects in the performing arts and motion picture industries.
 Actsafe will supply you with a AED, training for 2 of your staff members and manage all necessary maintenance and service when required.
-The monthly rental rate is $99.00 per month.
+The monthly rental rate is $109.00 per month, plus tax.

 Purchase – Have a longer term production or want one for your organization?
 Our Purchase Option gives you many of the same benefits as the rental program, but you own the device at an incredible member discount.
 Staff training for 2 persons is also included with the Purchase Option.
 Call for pricing details.